-BAE Systems has made a third-party provider, Alight Financial Advisors, available to offer two services: Online Advice and Professional Management Services.
+BAE Systems has made a third-party provider, Empower Advisory Services, available to offer two services, Online Advice and My Total Retirement.

 Online Advice tools and resources are available at no cost to you.
-With Professional Management Services, you have a team of investment advisors looking after your retirement account.
+With My Total Retirement, you will have access to a team of investment advisors to assist you with managing your account.
 If you enroll in this service, a fee will be charged to your account.
 Please note that any investment advice provided is being provided by a third party.
 For more information please click on “Planning” in the top navigation bar and select the appropriate topic.